OccupyMars2025/xv6-labs-2023/README.md

 # [Using the GNU Debugger](https://pdos.csail.mit.edu/6.828/2019/lec/gdb_slides.pdf)
 # [calling convention and debug](https://pdos.csail.mit.edu/6.1810/2023/lec/l-riscv.txt)
 # [gdb: System call entry/exit](https://pdos.csail.mit.edu/6.1810/2023/lec/l-internal.txt)
+# Caution: if the interrupts (particularly the timer interrupt) are NOT disabled, then when you debug, the "next" command may take you to some strange location
 ```
 https://pdos.csail.mit.edu/6.1810/2023/lec/l-internal.txt
 use gdb to check system call entry/exit